 Your Eggo is Preggo

 So, you know how your uterus releases an egg during ovulation?
-Well, if that egg isn’t fertilized, it dissolves into the inner lining of your uterus which is sloughed off during your period.
-But if it is fertilized, it travels back up into your uterus, sperm in town, and implants to start growing a baby.
-While your egg gets cozy in your uterus, you can experience what is known as “implantation bleeding”.
+Well, if that egg isn’t fertilized, it dissolves into the inner lining of your uterus, which is sloughed off during your period.
+But if it is fertilized, it travels back up into your uterus, sperm in tow, and implants to start growing a baby.
+While your egg gets cozy in your uterus, you may experience what is known as implantation bleeding.
 This is one of the earliest signs of pregnancy but is not one that all women experience.
 If you do get implantation spotting, it can last anywhere from a couple of hours to a couple days and you just might feel a little bit of cramping in your lower abdomen.

 Your Period Just Stopped